When old-school developer goes freestyle

 LoginPersistenceprograms I’ve really wanted to see return types.
 I’ve defined

-PersistencePrograms boilerplate class, but I find it fair trade off.
+PersistencePrograms boilerplate class, but I find it a fair trade off.

 Log in programs

-Let me share implementation of two out of four programs: log in with password and register with password.
+Let me share the implementation of two out of four programs: log in with a password and register with a password.
 I’ve used a helper (boilerplate) class to capture types again:

 For registering user I’ve chosen to use inner methods: